webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 :* See to support both NGINX AND Apache2 as HTTP server for all web applications;
 :* Use secondary partition for manifest storage mount as XFS for quick snapshots;
 :* Block storage/NFS mount point for same data across instances;
-:* Find pro and cons regarding multiple web application server sharing the same storage service (e.g. NFS cluster) spanning on multiple instances.
+:* Find pro and cons regarding multiple web application server sharing the same storage service (e.g. NFS cluster) spanning across multiple instances.
 What is recommended, how is it failure resilient?
 :* Nice to have: KVM-like console access (in case of firewall problem, or hard failure);
 :
 :'''Profiles:'''